 What to Fertilize

-There’s no need to fertilize your landscape plants in October.
+There’s no need to fertilize landscape plants in October, but you should fertilize any plants you’re growing in containers.

 What to Prune